hyperknot/openfreemap/docs/self_hosting.md

 1. Copy `.env.sample` to `.env` and set the values.

    DOMAIN_LE - Use this to specify a domain to be used with Let's Encrypt.
-Recommended.

-   DOMAIN_CF - Use this if you want to use long term CloudFlare Origin certificates.
-You have to upload the certs into `config/certs`

 1. If you want to run tile generation and upload via rclone, you can copy the `rclone.conf.sample` file as well.
 For simple self-hosting there is no need for this.